 If you have any of the above signs following a car accident, go to the emergency room.
-If you suspect something but the symptoms are not so severe, make an appointment with your GP for an evaluation, as car accidents may leave you with hidden injuries that complicate if left untreated.
+If you suspect something but the symptoms are not so severe, make an appointment with your GP for an evaluation, as car accidents may leave you with hidden injuries that can become more severe if left untreated.

 Are Migraines a Possible Sign of TBI?

-Since migraines are the cause of your concerns, here is more about them.
-A migraine is a severe, persistent headache that can cause a range of other symptoms too, like nausea and vomiting, dizziness, confusion, sensitivity to light and sound, tingling in your limbs or difficulty speaking.
+A migraine is a severe, persistent headache that can cause many other symptoms, like nausea and vomiting, dizziness, confusion, sensitivity to light and sound, tingling in your limbs or difficulty speaking.

 In conclusion, you should definitely follow your intuition if you suspect that a traumatic brain injury might cause migraines after a car accident.
-Go to the doctor immediately and express your concern to them in order to get the proper investigations.
+Go to the doctor immediately and express your concern to them to get the proper tests and treatment.

 Free Consultation with a St. Louis Car Accident Lawyer